As an Associate of different 3rd parties, this website earns from qualifying purchases & contains affiliate links: learn more in the footer.

 If you read this tutorial from PDF, first check the latest docs online to get actual information.

-2. File > Build Settings > iOS, Android or WebGL > Switch Platform.
+2. File > Build Settings > Windows, Mac, Android, iOS, WebGL > Switch Platform.

-3. Next Packages must be manually installed with Unity Package Manager:
+3. Next Packages must be installed with Unity Package Manager:

-• Warning Window: Click “Yes” when enabling the backends for the new input system.
-After installing, you will have the next value in settings: Edit > Project Settings > Player > Other Settings > Configuration > Active Input Handling > Both.
+• Edit > Project Settings > Player > Other Settings > Configuration > Active Input Handling > Both (by Default in Unity 6).

 4. Download and Import Sensor Camera into Unity.